Tropes A to E | Tropes F to J | Tropes K to O | Tropes P to T | Tropes U to Z

 - A couple of background characters are like this, apparently double amputees who use them as mobility prosthetics.
 Given that the whole backdrop is of a pseudo-Europe which has been in a state of low-level warfare for an indefinite period, It Makes Sense in Context.

-- Agatha's exoskeleton, used to get a good night's sleep despite Zetha's wish, also gives off this vibe. especially when it pulls out the weaponry.
+- Agatha's exoskeleton, used to get a good night's sleep despite Zeetha's wish, also gives off this vibe.
+Especially when it pulls out the weaponry.

 - Spit Take: